 Student-faculty ratios at the institutional level provide a general indication of the deployment or available level of resources.
 A significant part of the student experience is predicated on access to faculty, e.g., opportunities for interaction or feedback on academic work.
 When compared to similar institutions and over time, these ratios can signal funding, resource and quality issues.

-Student-faculty ratios at the University of Toronto have been measured against two sets of peers, our ten publicly-funded U.S. peers (see 3-v-figures a-b) and our research-intensive Canadian peer universities (University of Alberta, University of British Columbia, University of Calgary, Dalhousie University, Laval University, McGill University, McMaster University, University of Montréal, University of Ottawa, Queen's University, University of Waterloo, University of Western Ontario), using two different methodologies for calculation of these measures.
+Student-faculty ratios at the University of Toronto have been measured against two sets of peers, our ten publicly-funded U.S. peers (see 3-v-figures a-b) and our researchintensive Canadian peer universities (University of Alberta, University of British Columbia, University of Calgary, Dalhousie University, Laval University, McGill University, McMaster University, University of Montréal, University of Ottawa, Queen's University, University of Waterloo, University of Western Ontario), using two different methodologies for calculation of these measures.
+Specifically, the Canadian peer methodology includes teaching-stream and faculty in Medicine, excluding Clinicians.
 The resulting ratios are not comparable with each other.

-Figure 3-v-c Student-Faculty Ratios, Fall 2008 FTE Comparison with Canadian Peers
+Figure 3-v-c Student-Faculty Ratios, Fall 2009 FTE Comparison with Canadian Peers

 The chart below indicates the number of full-time equivalent students at U of T to every one fulltime faculty, compared to Canadian peers, and the Canadian peer mean.
-It should be noted that the definition used to calculate these ratios is different from the AAU comparison in that it includes teaching-stream and faculty in Medicine, excluding Clinicians.

-Source: G13 Data Exchange (G13DE).
+Source: U15 Data Exchange (U15DE).
 The Canadian peer mean excludes UofT.
 Faculty counts include FT Professorial Ranks, regardless of tenure status (i.e. includes both tenure stream & non tenure stream), but excludes Clinicians.
-UofT's data include teaching stream faculty with contracts of 12-months or more.
+U of T 's data include teaching stream faculty with contracts of 12-months or more.